webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Wears-a-Sheen-of-Ice.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Energy-Manipulation
+title: Wears a Sheen of Ice
+collection: Foci
+kind: Focus
 ---
 ## Wears a Sheen of Ice
 You command the wintery power of cold and ice.